1mkmk/paper-soccer-solver/README.md

 3. Open the terminal or command prompt and navigate to the program's directory.

 4. Compile the program using the appropriate compiler command.
-For example:

 ## License